Pre-Entrance Health Requirements Policy

 To begin classes, and/or move into the residence halls, students must:

-- Complete the Emerson College Entrance Health form
+- Complete the Emerson College Medical History section online

-- Provide certification of immunizations specified in the Entrance Health Form [per Commonwealth of Massachusetts regulation (105 CMR 220.600)]
+- Provide verification of immunizations specified in the Pre-Entrance Health Requirements [per Commonwealth of Massachusetts regulation (105 CMR 220.600)]

-- Complete the Tuberculosis Risk Assessment Questionnaire, in the Entrance Health Form
+- Complete the Tuberculosis Risk Assessment Questionnaire online

 Does this apply to me?